 For instance “Automate repetitive tasks” is the same as “Save Time”.
 Should I choose “Grow sales” or “Generate more leads” they are, in many ways, the same.
 This looks a lot like not enough time was spent in question design and testing.

 Mandatory Questions with no “Not Applicable” Option

 Respondents are giving of their time and effort to provide information.
 You are being selfish and fooling yourself by requiring them to respond to all questions.

-This is especially the case where people might not want to respond to a question for any reason.
+This is especially the case where people might not want to respond to a question.
 This issue is especially bad when combined with not providing a “Not Applicable” response.
 Take this question for example:

-How many women not wanting to respond to this question do you think either quit the survey at this point or enter “Male”, and visa versa.
-Quite a few.
+Apart from being insensitive to the entire LGBTQI community, how many women not wanting to respond to this question either quit the survey or enter “Male”, and visa versa.
+We’ll never know.

 Here is an even worse example: